kjerstid/GEOF211_compendium/GEOF211_book/LinearAdvectionEquation/differenceSolution.md

 \end{aligned}
 ```

-The solution of {eq}`eq:diffEquation` can thus be seen to have two waves, whereas the solution to the exact equation {eq}`eqAdvection` had only one wave.
+The solution of {eq}`eq:diffEquation` can thus be seen to have two waves, whereas the solution to the exact equation {eq}`eq:Advection` had only one wave.

 ```{note}
 The two waves arise from the two roots $B^{\Delta t}_\pm$.
 In general, a $p$-th order scheme will introduce additional wave solutions when it is applied to a $(p-1)$-th order equation.